But it's important to keep things in perspective as you continue your job hunt. Read on for our top tips on how to deal with being unemployed.

-Make Finding a Job Your First Priority
+Make It a Priority

 Widen Your Search

-You may need to consider working in a rural area or moving across the country in order to find a job.
-You need to work your contacts.
-Ask for help from your friends, family, and distant acquaintances.
+It's also wise to take advantage of your network when searching for a job.
+Ask for help from your friends, family, and acquaintances.
 If you hear of an opening at a company, try to find someone who works there that can reach out and make a connection for you.

 Expand Your Qualifications